-Forests located far from major cities include some of the most essential ecoystems for supporting life on earth: from the lush Amazon rainforest to the rhododendron forests in Nepal to the savannas of the Congo Basin to Australia’s Daintree rainforest.
+Forests located far from major cities include some of the most essential ecoystems for supporting life on earth: from the lush Amazon rainforest to the rhododendron forests in Nepal to the jungle (or rainforest) of the Congo Basin to Australia’s Daintree rainforest.
 “Faraway forests” sequester the largest amounts of carbon, regulate the global water cycle, and generate rain for the world’s farms.
 They also provide a wealth of useful products including wood, food, and medicine, and host the vast majority of the world’s terrestrial biodiversity.
 These functions are essential for the survival of humans and thousands of other species on earth.
 However, urban populations are disconnected to these forests, and are often unaware of their benefits.
 Forests once covered over 50% of the world’s land area.
 Today, they cover about 30%, and many remaining forests have lost much of their biodiversity.

 Faraway forests are a precious resource whose value must be communicated to cities and their residents.
 Cities4Forests emphasizes city-forest partnerships with biodiverse and carbon-rich tropical and subtropical forests, which are being cleared at much greater rates than other forests.
 Consumption within cities is largely responsible for this: Nearly 80% of global deforestation is driven by agriculture, especially for the production of beef, soy, and palm oil.
 Mining and fossil fuel extraction also drive deforestation and pollute forest habitats.

 We also provide guidance on certified sustainable wood procurement for city infrastructure; assistance helping cities meet their climate commitments via sourcing sustainably-certified, forest-based carbon credits or other tactics; and broad urban-oriented communication campaigns to bring these forests into the hearts and minds of city residents.

 CONTACT OUR EXPERTS